What is Earnest Money?

 An earnest money deposit is used to show a buyer’s commitment to purchasing a home.
 When buyers back up an offer with cash, they’re showing sellers that they have skin in the game.
 Often referred to as a “deposit of good faith,” earnest money proves your willingness—and capability—to buy a home.

 In California, there are no laws that say earnest money must be included with a real estate transaction.
 Instead, earnest money deposits are used as a way to make offers more attractive, especially in competitive markets.
-When it comes to VA home loans, earnest money is typically kept slim — this is one of the reasons why sellers might prefer other types of loans.
+When it comes to VA home loans, the earnest money is typically kept slim — this is one of the reasons why sellers might prefer other types of loans.
 This is also precisely why The Dreamweaver Home Purchase Process uses large earnest money deposits to help buyers make better offers.

 How Does Earnest Money Work?